-Following the review of the Comparator Group, changes were made to the Chief Executive Officer's base salary and bonus for fiscal 1999 based upon the same principles as those used for the other senior executives.
-The Chief Executive Officer's performance is evaluated using the same criteria used to evaluate the other senior executives.
+For fiscal 1999, following the review of the Comparator Group, changes were made to the Chief Executive Officer's base salary and bonus based upon the same principles as those used for the other senior executives.
+The Chief Executive Officer's performance is evaluated in accordance with the same criteria used to evaluate the other senior executives.

-For the year ended March 31, 1998 and for the year ending March 31, 1999, no options were granted to the Chief Executive Officer as his interest as principal shareholder constitutes a sufficient long-term incentive.
+During fiscal 1999, no options were granted to the Chief Executive Officer as his interest as principal shareholder constitutes a sufficient long-term incentive.

-The members of the Committee whose names are set forth below have approved the issue of the foregoing report and its inclusion in this proxy circular.
+The members of the Corporate Governance Committee whose names are set forth below have approved the issue of the foregoing report and its inclusion in this proxy circular.